-In order to discover the OpenPGP public keys, the interested entity first queries a remote entities metadata note to learn about its currently annouced OpenPGP keys.
+In order to discover the OpenPGP public keys of a remote entity, the interested entity first queries the remote entity's metadata note to learn about the currently annouced OpenPGP keys.

 OpenPGP key(s) can be retrieved by querying the data node for a specific fingerprint.

 Note that the result may contain multiple pubkey elements.
 Only the public keys found in the most recent item MUST be used.
 Requesters may want to limit the results to the most recent item using the 'max_items' attribute set to '1'.
 Clients could alternatively use Result Set Management (XEP-0059) as an alternative to 'max_items' but accoding to XEP-0060 RSM is not (yet) mandatory for PubSub services.

 Some XMPP services may not provide the Personal Eventing Protocol feature required to provide the mechanism described here.
 If so, they will return an <iq/> error of type service-unavailable.